peter88213/yw-cnv/docs/template/help.md

 This will write a brief synopsis with chapter and scenes titles into a new OpenDocument text document.
 File name suffix is `_brf_synopsis`.

--   Only scenes that are intended for RTF export in yWriter will be imported.
+-   Only scenes that are intended for RTF export in *yWriter* will be imported.
 -   Titles of scenes beginning with `<HTML>` or `<TEX>` are not imported.
--   Chapter titles appear as first level heading if the chapter is marked as beginning of a new section in yWriter.
+-   Chapter titles appear as first level heading if the chapter is marked as beginning of a new section in yw7.
 Such headings are considered as "part" headings.
 -   Chapter titles appear as second level heading if the chapter is not marked as beginning of a new section.
 Such headings are considered